 Editor’s Note: On the evening of August 28, 1964, fifty years ago today, Bulletin reporter William Naulty was sent to cover the apparent upheaval on Columbia Avenue in North Philadelphia.
 Here is his first person account, which reveals both the violence of the event as well as the prejudices and outlook of the day.
 The newspaper clipping is courtesy of the George D. McDowell Philadelphia Evening Bulletin Clippings Collection, Special Collections Research Center, Temple University Libraries, Philadelphia, PA.

-“‘Scared Half To Death,’ Reporter Says” is the second installment of a four-part series.
+“‘Scared Half To Death,’ Reporter Says” is the second installment of a three-part series.

 I drove up to 22d st. and Montgomery Av. last night to cover what was apparently an isolated incident, a misunderstanding.

 By the time I got there the intersection was a tangle of policemen and crowds of milling, jeering Negroes.

 Looking north on 22d st. through the glare of searchlights, I saw bricks, bottles and stones raining down.

 I couldn’t see anyone on the roofs.
 Police figured the missiles were being thrown from behind the the houses, completely over the roofs.